 SUPPORTED BY A GRANT FROM THE MOTHER CABRINI HEALTH FOUNDATION

-Polypharmacy is the overprescribing of inappropriate medications.
-United Hospital Fund has been awarded a grant from the Mother Cabrini Health Foundation to address the problem of polypharmacy in long-term care residents of nursing homes.
+Polypharmacy refers to the overprescribing of potentially inappropriate medications.
+With support from the Mother Cabrini Health Foundation and TD Bank Charitable Foundation, United Hospital Fund has been leading initiatives to address the problem of polypharmacy among older adults in the nursing home.

 Why This Is Important